You’ve chosen to include the Jaguar Cichlid in your aquarium, have you? It’s a good choice, regarding appearance. They’re beautiful fish.

 Pellets and Flakes.
 They don’t always eat these, and shouldn’t make up the bulk of their diet.
 However, they make an excellent supplement/addition.
-Keep in mind that sometimes your Jaguar Cichlids may not accept these.
-Don’t be alarmed.
-It’s only their preference.

 Things To Avoid

 Jaguar Cichlids.
 Aggressive, territorial, large, and sometimes, the terror of the tank.
 But they’re beautiful, uniquely colored fish.